 Vincent Fournier was born in 1970 and lives in Paris.
 After graduating with a sociology degree and a Masters in Visual Arts, he obtained a diploma from the National School of Photography in Arles in 1997.

 Guillaume Garnier and Florent Linker are two French creators based in Paris.
-Their work is about giving a contemporary design to rare materials and savoir-faire.
-All pieces are handmade in small series by French master craftsmen.
+They aim at giving a contemporary design to rare materials and savoir- faire.
+All pieces are handmade unique or limited editions by French master craftsmen.

 Damien Gernay was born in 1975, in the suburbs of Paris.
 Between 1994 and 1998, he studied design at Ecole Supérieure des Arts (ESA) Saint-Luc Tournai in Belgium.
 After school, he worked on scenography projects for contemporary dance and theatre clients in Belgium.